oveits/katacoda-scenarios/jenkins-pipelines-hello-world/step4.md

-We now will create our first Jenkins Pipeline project.

-#### Task: Start pre-configured Jenkins, if you have skipped the previous steps
+We now will start a pre-configured Jenkins.
+You can skip this step, if you have accomplished steps 1-3 successfully.

-## DOES NOT WORK YET; PLEASE GOTO NEXT TASK BELOW
+#### Task: Start pre-configured Jenkins

-If you have skipped step 1 to 3, you now can start with a pre-configured Jenkins installation like follows:
+If you have performed step 1 to 3 already, you can skip this step and go to the next step immediately.
+If you have skipped setps 1-3, or if they were not successful, follow the following instructions to download a clean pre-configured Jenkins installation:

-Stop and remove any containers named "jenkins", if required:
+1. Stop and remove any containers named "jenkins", if required:

 `docker stop jenkins; docker rm jenkins`{{execute}}

+2. Download and start a pre-configured Jenkins container.

 `docker run -d --rm --name jenkins \
     -p 8080:8080 -p 50000:50000 \